 Tax efficient investment options

 Or you can take out a Child Tax Exempt Savings Plan.
-These are long-term saving plans offered by friendly societies, such as Foresters Friendly Society, that allow you to save up to £25 a month for anything from 10-25 years.
+These are long-term saving plans offered by friendly societies, such as Foresters Friendly Society, that allow you to save £25 a month for anything from 10-25 years.
 You can even arrange for them to pay-out on a special birthday, such as their 18th or 21st for example.

 Both Junior ISAs and Child Tax Exempt Savings Plans offer several advantages: